Louisiana Exemptions for School Vaccine Requirements

 Public, Charter, Private, or Catholic - They MUST Accept Your Exemption!

 You read that right.
 It doesn’t matter if they receive state funding or not.
 ALL licensed daycares and ALL schools MUST accept your exemption.
-This includes public, private, Catholic, vocational schools, etc.
+This includes public, charter, private, Catholic, Christian, vocational schools, medical schools, nursing schools, etc.

 If once informed they still refuse to comply with the law, contact your state representative/senator (find yours here).
 Sometimes all it takes is a phone call or two.
 And of course, Health Freedom Louisiana is here to help as well!